mlabs-haskell/plutip/README.md

 ### Use in a Haskell program

 Launch local cluster with:

 ```haskell
 withCluster :: PlutipConfig -> (ClusterEnv -> IO a) -> IO a
 withCluster conf action
 ```

-Use `withFundedCluster` to additionaly receive pre-funded keys.
+Use `withFundedCluster` to additionally receive pre-funded keys.

 Cluster shuts down when the user action (second argument to `withCluster`) completes.
 Use `startCluster`/`startFundedCluster` and `stopCluster` variants to keep the cluster running.